 In last three editions, the Côte de Cherave proved to be decisive.
 Both in 2015 and 2016 Anna van der Breggen attacked on the slopes while last year she made the final move just after the top.
 In all three races, she arrived solo on the line at the Wall.

-La Flèche Wallonne Femmes 2018: Route maps, height profiles, and more
+La Flèche Wallonne Femmes 2018: route, profiles, more